KowalewskiPawel/KowalewskiPawel/README.md

-## Hi there I'm Pawel Kowalewski 👋
+## Hi there I'm Pawel 👋

 ### About Me

-Software Engineer, Ex-University Lecturer, Coding and programming enthusiast, interested mainly in Web Development and related technologies.
-After hours, amateur electro-acoustic guitarist, motorcyclist and rallyist.
+Software Engineer and former University Lecturer, I'm a coding and programming enthusiast with a primary focus on Web Development and related technologies that hold significant potential for positive impact.
+Beyond my professional pursuits, I'm an amateur electro-acoustic guitarist, motorcyclist, and rally enthusiast outside of working hours.

-### My motto
+### My Motto - "Act, Reflect, Persist, Learn"

-Education is the first step to solve almost any possible problem, especially these days the impact of education and technology is more and more visible.
-Learning is my biggest passion, as it is one of the most satisfying parts of our life.
-It may lead to change, improvement of our life standards, and creation of new possibilities.
-This is also one of the main reasons, why I find programming so fascinating!
+Education is the foundational step to solving nearly any conceivable problem.
+Particularly in contemporary times, the influence of education and technology becomes increasingly evident.
+Learning is my greatest passion, as it stands as one of the most gratifying aspects of life.
+It holds the potential to induce change, elevate life standards, and generate fresh possibilities.
+This is also a primary reason why I find programming so captivating!

 ## Technologies
 <br/>